buunguyen/starweb/README.md

 starweb
 =======

-Simple [generator-based](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) web framework inspired by [koa](https://github.com/koajs/koa).
-The goal is getting the most done in the least amount of code while effectively demonstrating key concepts in building a generator-based web framework from scratch.
+Simple [generator-based](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) web framework inspired by [koa](https://github.com/koajs/koa) but developed from the ground up.
+The goal is getting the most done in the least amount of code while effectively demonstrating key concepts in implementing a generator-based web framework.
+The framework also comes bundled with essential middleware whose development status is at the bottom of this page.

 ### Run test